-Municipal water systems, their operator certification, water source protection and compliance are covered under the Environmental Protection and Enhancement Act and various regulations, codes and approvals.
+Municipal water systems, their operator certification, water source protection and compliance are covered under the Environmental Protection and Enhancement Act and other drinking water legislation.

-This refers to proactive/preventative measures and emergency response, reducing risk to water consumers and liability to the owners of waterworks systems.
-Proactive measures include source water protection, water and wastewater operator certification and lab data quality assurance.
+Preventative measures and emergency responses reduce risk to water consumers and liability to the owners of waterworks systems.
+These measures include:

 Drinking water systems